rootvc/meet/README.md

 ## Environment Variables

-You can use the environment variables in `netlify.toml` as defaults.
-However, you can override them in the [Netlify UI](https://app.netlify.com/sites).
-You can also edit the `netlify.toml` file in your own fork or clone.
+You can configure the following environment variables in the [Netlify UI](https://app.netlify.com/sites) under Settings > Build & Deploy > Environment Variables.

-Learn about environment variables on Netlify: https://docs.netlify.com/configure-builds/environment-variables/#declare-variables

 `REACT_APP_DAILY_SUBDOMAIN` = Subdomain on [daily.co](daily.co) for your account. (e.g. `rootvc`)
 `REACT_APP_ASSET_PATH` = Path to your custom assets.
-(Default: ".")
-Foer our own implementation, we use S3 and put the URL to the bucket here.
+For our own implementation, we use S3 and put the URL to the bucket here.

+Learn about environment variables on Netlify: https://docs.netlify.com/configure-builds/environment-variables/#declare-variables

 ## Command Line Scripts